SRC to establish pilot plant to produce cosmetic products

-SRC to establish pilot plant to produce cosmetic productsMonday, April 26, 2021
+SRC to establish pilot plant to produce cosmetic productsWednesday, April 28, 2021

 |

-KINGSTON, Jamaica — The Scientific Research Council (SRC) is to establish a pilot plant for the production of personal care and cosmetic products, new Executive Director, Dr Charah Watson, has said.
+The Scientific Research Council (SRC) is to establish a pilot plant for the production of personal care and cosmetic products, new Executive Director Dr Charah Watson has said.

 “We have been supporting micro, small and medium enterprises (MSMEs) in the development and production of products and one of the areas we have seen a lot of interest in is personal care and cosmetic products.
 In response, the SRC is building out a pilot plant to offer support to entrepreneurs who may want to make cosmetic products,” Dr Watson said.

-She was speaking at a Jamaica Information Service (JIS) 'Think Tank' held today at the agency's head office in Kingston.
+She was speaking at a Jamaica Information Service ( JIS) think tank held recently at the agency's head office in Kingston.

 Dr Watson noted that the initiative should come on stream by the end of the first quarter of the 2021/2022 financial year, and will join the likes of its food pilot plant.